NinoCoelho/hazel_scripts/README.md

 - Source files are only deleted after explicit user confirmation
 - The script handles multiple camera types and video files in the same import session
 - You can safely run the script multiple times on the same card - it will only copy new files
+- A progress dialog shows during file copying and automatically closes when complete

 ### License